 Personal data is received by the submission of online forms which have been populated by the data we need to process the order.

 The personal data is stored in a database on a dedicated server.

 We store some details required for order fulfilment – name, email address, shipping and billing addresses.
+These may also be used for marketing.
 We do not receive or store financial information such as credit card details.
 These are controlled and processed by the payment gateways – Sagepay and PayPal.